racket/racket/racket/src/README.txt

 To build Racket BC on Unix variants or Mac OS:

- * ... in addition Racket CS: supply `--enable-cs --enable-bc` to `configure`.
+ * ... in addition to Racket CS: supply `--enable-cs --enable-bc` to `configure`.

    The generated Racket BC executables will have a "bc" suffix.
 A